bor0/gidti/manuscript/chapter5.md

 I>
 I> {$$}max(a, b) = \left\{ \begin{array}{ll} b\text{, if } a \leq b \\   a\text{, otherwise} \end{array} \right.{/$$}

-In this section we will try to prove that {$$}b \leq a \to b = max(a, b){/$$}.
+In this section we will try to prove that {$$}a \leq b \to b = max(a, b){/$$}.
 Idris 1 already has a built-in function `maximum`, so we can re-use that.
 Next, we need to figure out the type of the function to approach the proof.
 Intuitively, we can try the following:

 ```
 our_proof : (a : Nat) -> (b : Nat) -> a <= b -> maximum a b = b